 Some types of opioids include:

-Prescription stimulants – This type of prescription drug is usually prescribed to treat conditions such as attention deficit hyperactivity disorder (ADHA) and narcolepsy which is uncontrollable episodes of deep sleep.
+Prescription stimulants – This type of prescription drug is usually prescribed to treat conditions such as attention deficit hyperactivity disorder (ADHD) and narcolepsy which is uncontrollable episodes of deep sleep.
 They are used to increase energy, attention and alertness by increasing dopamine in the brain.
 Dopamine is linked to pleasure in the brain which means that this drug can become highly addictive.

 Types of prescription stimulants include: